porterhau5/BloodHound-Owned/README.md

     -a, --add <file>                 add 'owned' and 'wave' property to nodes in <file>
     -s, --spw <file>                 add 'SharesPasswordWith' relationship between all nodes in <file>
-    -w, --wave <num>                 value to set 'wave' property (override default behavior) -e, --examples                   reference doc of customized Cypher queries for BloodHound
+    -w, --wave <num>                 value to set 'wave' property (override default behavior) --reset                      remove all custom properties and SharesPasswordWith relationships -e, --examples                   reference doc of customized Cypher queries for BloodHound
 ```
 It helps to create a few new indexes to help with query performance.
 This can be done using Neo4j's web browser or BloodHound's Raw Query feature (I recommend Neo4j's web browser for this):